yongluo2013/yongluo2013.github.io/_posts/blog/2014-08-01-understanding-openstack-authentication.md

 Post from [http://www.mirantis.com/blog/understanding-openstack-authentication-keystone-pki/](http://www.mirantis.com/blog/understanding-openstack-authentication-keystone-pki/)

-the latest stable release of OpenStack, codenamed Grizzly, revolutionizes the way user authentication works.
+The latest stable release of OpenStack, codenamed Grizzly, revolutionizes the way user authentication works.
 You may have read some of the few articles available on this new authentication scheme.
 This post attempts to capture the full scope of this new feature.
 It focuses not on how Keystone issues tokens but rather the later stage, where existing tokens are used by clients to sign their API calls.
 These requests are later validated by OpenStack API endpoints.
 You’ll see first why you need tokens and then how PKI tokens can be used by OpenStack API endpoints to conduct user token verification without explicit calls to Keystone.
 We begin by explaining how clients connect to OpenStack.

 ##OpenStack, APIs, and clients